intona/json-parser/README.md

 Design choices
 --------------

+One of the main features of this code is not using malloc().
+This is mainly for the sake of embedded use.

 The main parsing function, json_parse_destructive(), mutates the input text (i.e. it writes to the memory pointed to by the text argument).
 This is an attempt to